openstack/cinder/doc/source/configuration/block-storage/drivers/dell-storagecenter-driver.rst

 The Dell EMC Storage Center volume driver interacts with configured Storage Center arrays.

-The Dell EMC Storage Center driver manages Storage Center arrays through the Dell EMC Storage Manager (DSM).
-DSM connection settings and Storage Center options are defined in the ``cinder.conf`` file.
+The Dell EMC Storage Center driver manages a Storage Center array via the Dell EMC Storage Manager (DSM) Data Collector or by directly connecting to the Storage Center at the cost of replication and Live Volume functionality.
+Also note that the directly connecting to the Storage Center is only supported with Storage Center OS 7.1.1 or later.
+Any version of Storage Center OS supported by DSM is supported if connecting via the Data Collector.

+Driver configuration settings and Storage Center options are defined in the ``cinder.conf`` file.

+Prerequisites:

+- Storage Center OS version 7.1.1 or later and OpenStack Ocata or later must be used if connecting directly to the Storage Center.
-Prerequisite: Dell EMC Storage Manager 2015 R1 or later must be used.
+- Dell EMC Storage Manager 2015 R1 or later if connecting through DSM.

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~